Vantiq/vantiq-extension-sources/extjsdk/README.md

 ### <a name="handler" id="handler"></a>Receiving Messages
 All messages received from the Vantiq server are dealt with using handlers attached to the ExtensionWebSocketListener, typically through setters in Client.
 There are seven different handlers, three for the WebSocket connection, two for the source connection, and two for the source messages.
-The three WebSocket handlers are authentication, HTTP, closure.
+The three WebSocket handlers are authentication, HTTP, and closure.
 The source connection handlers are configuration and reconnection.
 The source message handlers are Publish and Query.
 It is strongly advised that any handlers you wish to use are set before attempting to connect to the source.

 #### Authentication
 The authentication handler receives all messages until and including the message that marks the authentication as successful.
 A response to a successful authentication has a status code of 200 and includes a mass of information about the connection and its privileges inside the message body, none of which is necessary to know for the purposes of connecting to the source.
 A response to a failed authentication will have a status code of 300+, typically 400, and the body may contain a message specifying why the authentication failed.
 Every Client has a default authentication handler that logs whether the authentication succeeded or failed.
 The authentication handler receives Response objects.

 #### HTTP
 The HTTP handler receives all non source-related messages after authentication has succeeded.
-The majority of these messages will be confirmations of receipt for a message sent to the Vantiq server, and consist of a status of 200 and little else.
+The majority of these messages will be confirmations of receipt for a message sent to the Vantiq server, and consist of a status of 200 and no body.
 Any other messages are likely to be an error of some sort, with status code 300+ and a body containing a message describing the error.
 The HTTP handler receives Response objects.

 #### <a name="closeHandler" id="closeHandler"></a>Closure
 The closure handler does not deal with a specific message or type of message, but instead is called when either your code calls `client.close()` or the WebSocket connection is forced to close, most likely due to a problem with the connection.
 This handler is called after everything but the handlers are reset, essentially creating a new Client targeting the same source.
 If you have saved a reference to the Client's Listener, be aware that the Listener is stopped and replaced with a functionally identical Listener just before this handler is called.
 The closure handler receives the Client whose connection closed.